-So if the hydrogen is coming from any of the sources then that will be leading to the presence of the hydrogen in the weld metal and that is why the metal system or steels which are sensitive for the hydrogen induced cracking we prefer the low hydrogen electrodes.
-So that the hydrogen is not provided by the welding consumables which are being used for this purpose.
-Apart from this the kind of the cleaning which is being used or the extent of the cleaning or the surface preparation is being done.

-How properly the surface preparation is being done to ensure that the faying officers are free from the oxides impurities, moisture, the grease, oil, paint extra.
-So subsequently these impurities in the arc environment do not provide the hydrogen to the weld metal.
-So that the weld metal remains free from the hydrogen and the second aspect is the microstructure aspect that is leading to the martensite formation.
+So, if the hydrogen is coming from any of the sources then that will be leading to the presence of the hydrogen in the weld metal.
+And that is why the metal systems or steels which are sensitive for the hydrogen induced cracking we prefer the low hydrogen electrodes, so that the hydrogen is not provided by the welding consumables which are being used for this purpose. the kind of the cleaning which is being used or the extent of the cleaning or the surface preparation is being done.
+How properly the surface preparation is being done to ensure that the faying surfaces are free from the oxides, impurities, moisture, the grease, oil, paint etc., so subsequently these these impurities in the arc environment do not provide the hydrogen to the weld metal.

-The martensitic transformation is directly linked with the composition of the steel, if the steel is of the high carbon equivalent it will show the higher hardenability and which will show the increase the tendency for the martensite formation.
-So the steel if the steel microstructure of the steel being formed either in the heat affected zone or in the weld metal if it is having the martensite or bainide or pearlite or ferrite.
+So, that the weld metal remains free from the hydrogen and the second aspect is the the microstructural aspects that is leading to the martensite formation.
+The martensitic transformation is directly linked with the composition of the steel.
+If the steel is of the high carbon equivalent it will show the higher hardenability and which will show the increased tendency for the martensite formation.
+So, the steel if the steel microstructure of the steel being formed either in the heat affected zone or in the weld metal.
+If it is having the martensite or bainite or pearlite or ferrite then this is the sequence of the microstructure in decreasing order of the hydrogen induced cracking tendency.